san-services/kafkaclient/README.md

 }
 ```

-3. Specify the schema and the schema version in your TopicConfig.
-The version will be 1 if you have never used or changed this schema for this topic before.
+3. Specify the `Schema` and the `SchemaVersion` in your `TopicConfig`.
+The version will be `1` if you have never used or changed this schema for this topic before.
 Every time you want to change the schema after it has initally been used, you must increment the version number so that the newer version will be saved on the schema registry, e.g.:

 ```go
 testTopicName := "my-test-topic"